intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 This tutorial contains the instructions to setup OpenCV 3.3.0 on the Ubuntu 16.04 LTS operating system.

 ## What you'll Learn
-* download, build (compile) and install the OpenCV 3.3.0 libraries
+* Download, build (compile) and install the OpenCV 3.3.0 libraries

 ## Gather Your Materials
 * UP Squared Board (tested) or other Intel® processor-based hardware